Raids of Huáscar: First Raid

 The Huáscar sailed from Callao for Arica on July 6, arriving on the 8th and sailing the next day for Iquique.
 There, the Third Battle of Iquique began between the Huáscar and the Magallanes at dawn on the 10th, after which she returned to Arica.

 President Prado received in Tacna the news of the bombing of Iquique.
 At 2 am on July 17, General Prado conferred with the Miguel Grau and Aurelio García y García, to make a raid on Antofagasta and capture the any Chilean transports in sight.
 Both Peruvian and Chilean ships, anchored in the ports of operations, used to go to sea at night, returning the next morning, so they planned to attack or capture a transport off Antofagasta.
 The corvette Unión and the Huáscar sailed south, away from the coast, under the assumption that the 2 Chilean armored vehicles were in Iquique, which turned out to be false because the Almirante Cochrane sailed to Antofagasta.
 The two ships had agreed to meet off the coast of Mejillones.

 In the early hours of July 18, the Union sighted the Huáscar off Mejillones, which had intercepted the British sailing ship Lady de Vére sailing to Liverpool.
 Grau was informed through this sailboat that 3 transports with troops and supplies from Valparaíso were waiting in Antofagasta.
 They sailed together all morning and the Huáscar was sighted by a steamer sailing in the opposite direction at 1 pm.
 The Unión identified it as a warship sailing to Mejillones and began pursuit.
 At first it was believed that it was the corvette Abtao.
 The unknown ship entered the Mejillones roadstead and the Unión stood in front of it, offering one of its bands ready to unload its artillery: the colors of France slowly rose on the unidentified warship.
-The Huáscar entered at 4 pm and the ship was identified as the French crusier Hugon, from Valparaíso.
+The Huáscar entered at 4 pm and the ship was identified as the French cruiser Hugon, from Valparaíso.
 According to the reports available to Commander Grau, the telegraph from Antofagasta to Mejillones had been laid, so it was assumed that upon entering the port, the surprise incursion had ended.
 The Peruvian ships left Mejillones at 8:00 p.m. on the 18th, while at 10 p.m., the news of the presence of Huáscar in Mejillones was received in Antofagasta.

 On July 19 at 8 am, off Antofagasta, the Huáscar and the Union captured the frigate Adelaida Rojas, which had a Nicaraguan flag but was a Chilean ship.
 The ship, loaded with 1,700 tons of coal, heads to Callao as a prey.